python/cpython/Doc/library/codecs.rst

 Encodings and Unicode
 ---------------------

-Unicode strings are stored internally as sequences of codepoints (to be precise as :c:type:`Py_UNICODE` arrays).
+Unicode strings are stored internally as sequences of code points (to be precise as :c:type:`Py_UNICODE` arrays).
 Depending on the way Python is compiled (either via ``--enable-unicode=ucs2`` or ``--enable-unicode=ucs4``, with the former being the default) :c:type:`Py_UNICODE` is either a 16-bit or 32-bit data